minprog/programming-2/30 Problem Sets/30 Finance/10 Standard edition.md

 ### users

 Alright, let's talk about that database you created earlier (by executing the statements in `pset7.sql` in phpMyAdmin's *SQL* tab).
-Head back to http://pset7/phpmyadmin/ using Chrome *inside of the appliance* to access phpMyAdmin.
+Head back to <http://pset7/phpmyadmin/> using Chrome *inside of the appliance* to access phpMyAdmin.
 Log in as John Harvard if prompted (with a username of *jharvard* and a password of *crimson*).
-You should then find yourself at phpMyAdmin's main page, in the top-left corner of which is a database called *pset7* that has (if you click the *pass:[+]*) a table called *users*.
+You should then find yourself at phpMyAdmin's main page, in the top-left corner of which is a database called *pset7* that has (if you click the *+*) a table called *users*.
 Click the name of that table to see its contents.
 Ah, some familiar folks.
 In fact, there's President Skroob's username and a hash of his password (which is the same as the combination to his luggage)!

 Now click the tab labeled *Structure*.
 Ah, some familiar fields.
 Recall that `login.php` generates queries like the below.